benduong2001/benduong2001.github.io/food_recommendation.md

 ### **Image Recognition with Pre-trained VGGNET16**

 * Some of the reviews comes with images of the food submitted by the users; this could be fed through a pre-trained VGGNET16 convolutional neural network, which then labels the object in the image, outputting the most likely possible words it might be.
+The words are then filtered to only get food-related words using the food vocabulary as made by the recipe dataset.
 These words are attached to the text review as though it was part of the review.
+   * For example, if an image in a review is a picture of a cupcake on a plate on a table by a window, the VGGNET16 model might output the top predictions as "cupcake", "window", "table", "plate".
+Assuming that the food vocabulary I created is large enough to include the word "cupcake", then that would be the only word that will be used from the image.
 * The python code accomodates this procedure, but was switched off for the baseline model since it's quite computationally costly.

 ### **Unsupervised ML: Dividing the Restaurants and Users into Distinct Sub-groups with K-Means Clustering**

-* After doing this, each restaurant and each user should have its own vector representation; This can be mapped to 2D scatterplots (made with TSNE): each point in space on the left scatterplot is a restaurant, while on the right are users.
+* After doing this, each restaurant and each user should have its own vector representation; this can be mapped to 2D scatterplots (transformed with TSNE): each point in space on the left scatterplot is a restaurant, while on the right are users.
-* Furthermore, it is possible to group up the vector representations.

 ![](images/images_food_recommendation/uncolored_embeddings_scatterplot_.png)

-* By using k-means clustering, I found a separate the restaurants into distinct sub-groups based on the textual content of the reviews written about it, and do the same for users.
+* Furthermore, it is possible to group up the vector representation using the technique of k-means clustering.
+I separated the restaurants into distinct sub-groups based on the textual content of the reviews written about it, and did the same for users.

 ![](images/images_food_recommendation/colored_embeddings_scatterplot_.png)

-* While this is not necessary, it would be insightful to actually see if there's any actual meaningfulness in the sub-groups that was automatically created by the K-means clustering. mean for restaurants and users.
-The "most distinctive" keywords" of each sub-group was extracted, using TF-IDF.
+* While this is not necessary, it would be insightful to actually see if there's any actual meaningfulness in the sub-groups that was automatically created by the K-means clustering, for restaurants and users.
+To do so, I extracted the "most distinctive" keywords" of each sub-group, using a method that employs TF-IDF.

 ![](images/images_food_recommendation/keywords_business.png)

 ![](images/images_food_recommendation/keywords_users.png)

-* The overarching direction of this project is to connect user sub-groups to restaurant sub-groups.
+* The overarching direction of my project is to connect user sub-groups to restaurant sub-groups.
 For example, restaurant-group 4 tends to make desserts (sweets, confectionery, pastries), and user-group 0 tends to eat mostly desserts.
-* **In other words, we are grouping up restaurants by the food they serve, and grouping up the restaurant-goers by the food they review, and hoping that a one-to-one correspondence (if it even exists) becomes visible between restaurant-types and customer-types in terms of food.** This would allow us to recommend the dessert-lovers (as seen above in user-group 0) to the dessert restaurants (as seen above in restaurant-group 4) ...and recommend Italian food lovers to Italian restaurants, seafood-lovers to seafood restaurants, and etc.
+* **In other words, I am grouping up restaurants by the food they serve, and grouping up the restaurant-goers by the food they review, and hoping that a one-to-one correspondence (if it even exists) becomes visible between restaurant-types and customer-types in terms of food.** This would allow me to recommend the dessert-lovers (as seen above in user-group 0) to the dessert restaurants (as seen above in restaurant-group 4) ...and recommend Italian food lovers to Italian restaurants, seafood-lovers to seafood restaurants, and so on.
 * To see more examples of these restaurant/user "sub-groups" and their "most distinctive keywords", scroll to the [bottom half of the visualization notebook in the github repo](https://github.com/benduong2001/Food-Recommendation/blob/main/src/visualizations/visualization_notebook.ipynb)

 ### **Prediction Modeling: Binary Classification**

 * Finally, the last part is to create a prediction model that answers whether or not a given user is likely to interact with a given restaurant... with the underlying data being based on the types of food that the given restaurant serves and the types of food the user has eaten at other restaurants.
 * 2 different model versions will be created and trained towards the same goal of binary classification: a regular single-layered logistic regression with Sklearn; and a Multi-layered Deep Neural Network with TensorFlow
-* For this interaction problem, it is necessary to manually create "artificial, unseen" pair; every user-restaurant pair in the dataset is real and observed, so there is no "negative" samples to work with.
+* For this interaction problem, it is necessary to manually create "artificial, unseen" pairs; since every user-restaurant pair in the dataset is real and observed, there is no "nonexistent pair" samples to compare the observed pairs against.
 A sampling procedure was developed that tries to find "negative" (a.k.a. never-before-seen) combinations of users and restaurant.
-This of course brings into consideration an unspoken assumption that the given dataset is an extremely accurate representation of real life; in other words, we are assuming there is no cases where the artificial pairs we created actually do exist in real life but weren't in the dataset.
+This of course brings into consideration an unspoken assumption that the given dataset is an extremely accurate representation of real life; in other words, I am assuming there are no cases where the artificial pairs that I created actually did exist in real life, but wasn't recorded in the dataset.

-* The input matrix is basically concatenating the user and restaurant embeddings from earlier for each pair.
-Since the embedding sizes for the user and restaurant were both 100, the input matrix's shape is N rows by 200 columns, where N = the number of "real, observed" samples + "artificial, unseen" samples.
+* The final input matrix that the model will train on, will have an equal share of "real, observed" user-restaurant pairs and "artificial, unseen" user-restaurant pairs.
+Each row of the matrix, a user-restaurant pair, is made by normalizing both the user and restaurant vectors, and then multiplying them element-wise (which should be possible since the user and restaurant vectors have the same lengths).
+This is essentially cosine similarity, but before the summing-step of the dot product.
+   * The original way of combining information from the user and restaurant embeddings was just concatenating the 2 side-by-side, but this yielded bad accuracy.

 **Logistic Regression**

 * The baseline model will use logistic regression: in terms of metrics, it's around 63-66% accurate in correctly determining whether or not a given user has visited a given restaurant.
 Its AUC score is 64%.
-* For a baseline model, this score isn't awful, but clearly not good enough either; nevertheless, it is a good starting point open to more adjustments to the model; for example, the embedding sizes of the user and restaurants Word2Vec vector representations can be increased from 100 to 1000 dimensions.
+* For a baseline model, this score isn't too awful, but is a good starting point open to more adjustments to the model; for example, the embedding sizes of the user and restaurants Word2Vec vector representations can be increased from 100 to 1000 dimensions.

 ![](images/images_food_recommendation/LogReg_Confusion_matrix.png)